obumnwabude/devfestabakaliki2024/admin/README.md

 ## Adding Attendees

 The `/add` page contains a form with five fields (name, email, phone, school, and category).
-"School" is a dropdown to select either EBSU, FUNAI, or Not Applicable.
+"School" is a dropdown to select either EBSU, AE-FUNAI, or Not Applicable.
 "Category" is a dropdown to select either Premium (₦3,000) or Luxury (₦10,000).
 The other personal info fields have their proper input validation.
 The "phone" field expects a valid Nigerian phone number formatted in e164 (international) format.

 Clicking the "Add" button validates the form.
 If validated, the `adminAddAttendee` is called with the filled form's data.
 If addition is successful, the page navigates to `/` and displays the attendees table with this latest added attendee on the top.